 YouTube Featured Snippets

 This SERP feature is pulled from YouTube and often shows a specific clip from a video.
 YouTube featured snippets are often returned for “how to” questions, or any query best answered in video form.

-The image below shows a YouTube featured snippet returned for the search query “how to make a British roast dinner:”
+The image below shows a YouTube featured snippet returned for the search query “how to paint a room:”

-Okay, now that we’ve covered all of the main organic SERP features, let’s take a look at the two types of paid Google SERP features in 2018.
+Now that we’ve covered all of the main organic SERP features, let’s take a look at the two types of paid Google SERP features in 2021.

 The four most coveted ad positions are above the organic results at the top of the SERPs.